pivotal-cf/docs-layout-repo/README.md

 # docs-layout-repo

-This is the centralized layout repository for Pivotal and Cloud Foundry documentation, for use with [Bookbinder](https://github.com/pivotal-cf/bookbinder).
+This is the centralized layout repository for Pivotal documentation, for use with [Bookbinder](https://github.com/pivotal-cf/bookbinder).

 This repository is intended to contain layouts, formatting, and styles used across all (or most) documentation sets.